 You might also be interested in:

 If even this doesn't work, or if you can boot from the device and your computer freezes or you can't access your hard drive, you likely have a hardware problem.
-In that case, you can try using MiniTool Partition Wizard Bootable to clone the hard drive or using MiniTool Power Data Recovery to recover all important files before you reinstall Windows on another hard drive.
+In that case, you can try using MiniTool Partition Wizard Bootable to clone the hard drive to recover all important files before you reinstall Windows on another hard drive.

 Our Suggestion: Back up Your PC Regularly